fanzhangg/FlappyFrog/README.md

-# FlappySunkey
+# Journey to West

-A game modified from Flappy Frog aiming to reflect the essence of human being.
+A Phaser game inspired by the novel Journey to West